Advantages of Intrapreneurship: Examples of How it Benefits Companies

 Gmail

-Gmail is the most popular email service in the world today, but it began as the personal project of Paul Buchheit, an engineer at Google.
+Gmail is the most popular email service in the world today, but what many don't know is that it began as the personal project of Paul Buchheit, an engineer at Google.

 One of Google’s most famous innovations is its “20 percent time” policy.
 This intrapreneurship program allows employees to use up to 20 percent of their work hours to pursue innovative intrapreneurship projects of their choice.
 Buchheit, who started his career at Google in 1999 as its 23rd employee, took advantage of the program to work on a web-based email service that implemented Google’s search engine.